Single-sideband modulation

-In radio communications, single-sideband modulation (SSB) or single-sideband suppressed-carrier modulation (SSB-SC) is a type of modulation used to transmit information, such as an audio signal, by radio waves.
+In radio communications, single-sideband modulation (SSB) or single-sideband suppressed-carrier modulation (SSB-SC) is a type of signal modulation used to transmit information, such as an audio signal, by radio waves.
 A refinement of amplitude modulation, it uses transmitter power and bandwidth more efficiently.
 Amplitude modulation produces an output signal the bandwidth of which is twice the maximum frequency of the original baseband signal.
 Single-sideband modulation avoids this bandwidth increase, and the power wasted on a carrier, at the cost of increased device complexity and more difficult tuning at the receiver.

 Basic concept

 Radio transmitters work by mixing a radio frequency (RF) signal of a specific frequency, the carrier wave, with the audio signal to be broadcast.
 In AM transmitters this mixing usually takes place in the final RF amplifier (high level modulation).
 It is less common and much less efficient to do the mixing at low power and then amplify it in a linear amplifier.
 Either method produces a set of frequencies with a strong signal at the carrier frequency and with weaker signals at frequencies extending above and below the carrier frequency by the maximum frequency of the input signal.
 Thus the resulting signal has a spectrum whose bandwidth is twice the maximum frequency of the original input audio signal.